 At times we may decide it is necessary to conduct a door knock to establish the safety and wellbeing of a child who is absent without explanation from a parent/carer.
+We call this a 'Live and Well Check.'

 For absences relating to a medical appointment, supporting information may be requested to authorise this absence.
 This can be a text message which clearly identifies who the appointment is for, or an appointment card.
 A period of absence will only be authorised in relation to the length of the appointment.